ProvisionGenie/ProvisionGenie/Docs/LogicApps.md

 4. A HTTP request lists the channels in the team
 5. The channel info is parsed
 6. The General channel is always the first channel returned when the channels are listed, this is extracted from the channel info
-7. A HTTP request is sent to add the training material url as a website tab in the new team's general channel
+7. An HTTP request is sent to add the training material url as a website tab in the new team's general channel
 8. Respond to the request caller